AI-FirstCreativeProductionWorkflow

 Impact

-My team went from managing creative requests by email to running a system that anyone at Actinver can use.
+My team went from managing creative requests by email to running a system anyone at Actinver can use.

 Creative Ops — Before vs After